British Butterflies the Law

 BRITISH BUTTERFLIES AND THE LAW Introduction

 NOTE: All British & European butterflies offered for sale on this website are either from antique collections or captive bred from historically existing colonies, prior to legislation.

 PLEASE ALSO SEE THE ARTICLE E.P.S as this new European legislation adds further misery to the captive breeding programmes of Lepidopterists

-Sadly we in the UK have lost vast amounts of suitable Butterfly habitat due to modern agricultural methods spurred on by ultimately money.
-The conscientious Butterfly breeder/collector has been unduly denied access to the following species due to “THE LAW” which like so many laws remove the rights of individuals to enjoy a practical interaction with nature limiting human experience to photography or hands-off distance viewing.
-However true protection of native species does not come by denying the rights of the very people who help wildlife in this case Butterfly Breeders but by “soundness of mind” That is the ability with-in oneself to work with nature and be able in good conscience to know that whatever the individual aim the outcome will be a positive one for Butterflies.
+Sadly we in the UK have lost vast amounts of suitable Butterfly habitat due to a variety of causes.
+However the conscientious Butterfly breeder and collector has been unduly denied access to various species on account of “THE LAW” which like so many laws remove the rights of individuals to enjoy a practical interaction with nature limiting human experience to photography or hands-off distance viewing.
+However true protection of native species does not come by denying the rights of entomologists but by education and “soundness of mind” That is the ability with-in oneself to work with creation and be able in good conscience to know that whatever the individual aim the outcome will be a positive one for Butterflies.
 Blanket protection and punitive punishment limits the work of genuine enthusiasts who actively seek to help sustain wild populations.
-Help in the past has sometimes occurred by way of re-establishing lost species much to the delight of all – the General Public and Conservation groups alike.
-Real protection therefore must be levelled at the GREED AND IGNORANCE THAT CAUSES HABITAT LOSS which is the true reason for loss of species; not the conscientious collector.
+Help in the past has sometimes occurred by way of re-establishing lost species much to the delight both the General Public and Conservation groups alike.
+Real protection therefore must be levelled at the GREED AND IGNORANCE THAT CAUSES HABITAT LOSS and in turn loss of species; not the conscientious collector.
 For example excessive chemical use, obsession with hedge, verge and ditch cutting during the breeding season, all these methods and more diminish wild butterflies.
-You only have to go back to the 1800’s and read accounts of how abundant Butterfly species where to understand that the decline is not to be laid at the foot of Breeders and collectors but at the foot of big Business, Agriculture and woefully inadequate Government Policy.
+You only have to go back to the 1800’s and read accounts of how abundant Butterfly species where to understand that the decline is not to be laid at the foot of entomological collectors but at the foot of big Business, Agriculture and woefully inadequate Government Policy.
 Adding more legislative red tape does not halt species decline.
 Therefore the World of Butterflies & Moths encourages individuals, schools, clubs and Universities to actively take part in captive British Butterfly breeding and get involved in practical entomology and volunteer help.
 The late Mr Martin White is an example of a man dedicated to the welfare of British butterflies, but also a balanced entomological collector.
 Many of our wild colonies of rare species were directly “planted” by Martin, he like so many lepidopterists are the unsung hero’s of Butterfly conservation.
 We also encourage members of the public to complain to their local Government or MP where they see excessive cutting of suitable butterfly and insect habitat.
 Legislation alone will not stop decline.

 The LAW protects the following WILD species against RE SALE To quote section 9 part 5b which applies… “Advertising for buying or selling or dead animal, part or derivative”

 Note: 9 part 6 means that while the LAW does not apply to captive bred insects or antique pre-legislation specimens you should always have proof of origin, for example original data labels, also a paper trail of sale receipts etc…or you could be in trouble!
-No matter how honest you are the onus is on you to prove the origin of stock….
+No matter how honest you are the onus is on you to prove the origin of entomological specimen.

 Adonis Blue 1989